ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/tema3-web/practicas/p15-t3-react-lists-and-conditionals/README.md

     border: 1px solid black;
 }
   ```
-5. Inside the `App`component render a list of `CharComponent`, where each `CharComponent` receives - as a `prop` - a different letter of the entered  text from the initial `input`field
+5. Inside the `App`component render a list of `CharComponent`, where each `CharComponent` receives - as a `prop` - a different letter of the entered  text from the initial `input` field
-  - You'll  need to transform a string into a real array and then join it back into a string again
-    - You can split a string into an array of its characters with the `split('')`  method.
-By passing just an empty string, it's split after every character.
-    - You may then re-create a string from that array by using `join('')`  - again, joining with an empty string as a separator.
 6. When you click a `CharCompoment`it should be removed